 There is no requirement now for either of you to have been baptised, but if you haven’t you may like to consider this.

-Please contact the Ministry Team office for an initial discussion.
+Please contact the Revd Georgie Hadley for a preliminary discussion.
 The minister who will conduct your wedding will then meet with you, the date of your wedding will be entered into the Benefice Diary and preparations can begin.

 A second meeting is held near the date of the wedding to plan the service, and a wedding rehearsal will be organised.
-Current fees and all other information can be obtained from either the Ministry Team office or the churchwardens.
+Current fees and all other information can be obtained from either Revd Georgie Hadley or the churchwardens.

 Blessing of Marriage